Jberczel/jberczel.github.io/_posts/2014-05-05-why-i-like-odin.md

 <!--more-->

 ##1.
 It's a Great Map and Guide
-When I solo hiked the Appalachian trail (2,200 miles), I had a [guidebook](http://www.amazon.com/The-A-T-Guide-Southbound-2013/dp/0982980833/ref=sr_1_2?ie=UTF8&qid=1399332731&sr=8-2&keywords=awol+guide+southbound) with small maps, elevation profiles, distance markers, and all sorts of useful information.
-I'm not sure if I could've successfully hiked from Maine to Georgia without it.
+When I solo hiked the Appalachian trail (2,200 miles), I had a [guidebook](http://www.amazon.com/The-A-T-Guide-Southbound-2013/dp/0982980833/ref=sr_1_2?ie=UTF8&qid=1399332731&sr=8-2&keywords=awol+guide+southbound) with small maps, elevation profiles, distance markers, and other useful information.
+It was one of my 'must have" core items for successfully hiking from Maine to Georgia.

 When attempting the huge feat of learning web development on your own, I view the Odin curriclum as a great guide.
 It's filled with small projects, detailed explanations, links to helpful resources, and a supportive community.

 It's a guide that keeps you on trail, and drastically reduces those moments you feel lost in the woods.

 ##2.
 Repository of Learning Tools
-I studied regular expressions briefly when deploying my first real website, but the Odin curriculum directed me to [regexone](http://regexone.com/), which I wish I discovered when I first started learning regular expressions.
+I studied regular expressions briefly when deploying my first real website, but had little experience.
+The Odin curriculum directed me to [regexone](http://regexone.com/), which I wish I discovered when I first started learning regular expressions.

-Similarly, I enjoyed re-learning about git version control from [atlassian](https://www.atlassian.com/git/tutorial), which I also found via the Odin curriculum.
+Similarly, I enjoyed reviewing git version control from [Atlassian](https://www.atlassian.com/git/tutorial), which I also found via the Odin curriculum.

 These links are just a few of the awesome resources you can find following along with the curriculum.